guowilling/SRPopups/README.md

 ### A brief style ActionSheet which is very similar to WeChat's ActionSheet.

-**There are two styles for other action items:**
+## Features

-* 1.Only title, default alignment is left.
+* There are two styles for other action items: only title, default alignment is left; title and image, default alignment is center.
-* 2.Title and image, default alignment is center.
+* You can custom alignment through otherActionItemAlignment property.

-* 3.You can custom alignment through otherActionItemAlignment property.
+## Show pictures
 ![image](./show1.jpg)
 ![image](./show2.jpg)

 ![image](./show3.jpg)
 ![image](./show4.jpg)

-### Usage
+## Usage
 ````objc
 // Only Title
 // Alignment left.